You don't have any saved vehicles!

 Top Safety Rating Targets

-The new Ridgeline was designed to achieve top scores and best-in-class performance in all National Highway Traffic Safety Administration (NHTSA) and Insurance Institute for Highway Safety (IIHS) crash tests.
-In particular, the Ridgeline is projected to attain a 5-Star NHTSA Overall Vehicle Score along with an IIHS TOP SAFETY PICK+ rating (when equipped with Honda Sensing).
+The new 2017 Ridgeline was designed to achieve top scores and best-in-class performance in all National Highway Traffic Safety Administration (NHTSA) and Insurance Institute for Highway Safety (IIHS) crash tests.
+In particular, the Ridgeline is projected to attain a 5-Star NHTSA Overall Vehicle Score along with a 2017 IIHS TOP SAFETY PICK+ rating when equipped with Honda Sensing™ and LED Headlights*.

 Crash Safety Ratings